o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/canvases/placing-canvases-3d.md

 ## Example entity component configuration

-The following image shows an entity that is configured to display a non-interactable canvas on it's mesh.
+The following image shows an entity that is configured to display a non-interactable canvas on its mesh.

 ![Entity Inspector with components that have been configured](/images/user-guide/interactivity/user-interface/canvases/ui-editor-placing-canvases-3d.png)